 b.
 The injured employee returns to work in any capacity;

 c.
-The injured employee earns less than the pre-injury wages because of the
+The injured employee earns less than the pre-injury wages because of the injury; or,

 d.
 The injured employee is terminated, resigns, or dies.